Start to finish: 45 minutes Servings: 10 to 12 hot dogs Difficulty level: Beginner

-- After the ground beef is browned, transfer it to a slow-cooker, add the other ingredients and allow the chili to simmer and thicken over 3 to 4 hours.
+After the ground beef browns, transfer it to a slow-cooker, add the other ingredients and allow the chili to simmer and thicken over 3 to 4 hours.

 Use lean ground beef -- 80 percent lean or better -- to avoid a greasy chili.

 Add 1/2 teaspoon of sugar to the chili if the tomato sauces are too bitter or tart.